7 Questions To Ask Before Choosing a Garden Designer

 For a designer to visit you, take a brief, survey your garden and put together a design requires a significant amount of time.
-They will be employing years of experience, expertise and creative flair.
-What calibre of garden designer will give that away for free?
-To have your garden design made real you are going to make a substantial investment.
-You will want to spend that money to best effect.
-If the design is poor, the quality of your garden and enjoyment you get from it will be disappointing.
+They will be employing years of experience, expertise and of course their creativity.
+What calibre of garden designer would give that away for free?
+To have your garden design made real you are going to make a substantial investment and you will want to spend that money to best effect.
+If the design is poor, the quality of your garden and the enjoyment you get from it will be disappointing.

 That’s great because that provides a good brief for your designer who will take those ingredients, mix them in the right proportions, maybe change one or two of them, add some more and bake you the most amazing garden ‘cake’.

-You are engaging a professional with expertise and experience and a love of their craft all of which will show in what they produce for you.
-They will typically be spending ‘days’ of their time in creating your design.
-As a percentage of your overall investment the cost is small and good design means that the ‘build’ spend is used to best effect.
+You will be engaging a professional with expertise and experience and a love of their craft all of which will show in what they produce for you.
+They will typically be spending ‘days’ of their time starting with the consultation followed by surveying your garden and then creating and presenting your design.
+As a percentage of your overall investment in the garden the cost is small and good design means that your landscaping budget will be used to best effect.

-So how do I go about choosing one?
+5. So how do I go about choosing a garden designer?

-There are broadly three types of professionals you might consider:
+There are two main categories of professionals you might consider: